Wongelawit/d3-numerosity/README.md

 If you use NPM, `npm install d3-numerosity`.
 Otherwise, download the [latest release](https://github.com/d3/d3-numerosity/releases/latest).

+If you use the latest release, copy the code in your project directory.

 ## Generate Stimulus
 ## d3-numerosity generate_stimulus supports 3 Shapes
 1. sqaure